leileigoose/math309_final_project/ReadMe.md

 Aleia, Nick, Avi, Mehdi, Dexter

 # Question 1
+The board has 40 squares, including "Go" (Squares 0 and 40).
+Players start at Go with $200 and roll dice to move.
+Certain squares have card instructions, impacting money.
+Squares 0, 10, and 20 are free; Square 30 is "Go to jail."
+Bankruptcy occurs if a player's money drops to $0 or below.
+The objective is to simulate 10,000 games, recording player fortunes after 20 rolls or bankruptcy; generate a histogram to visualize the distribution of outcomes.

 # Question 2 - Part #2
 Each of seven dwarfs has his own bed in a common dormitory.
 Every night, they retire